tensorflow/io/tensorflow_io/bigquery/README.md

 form like

 ```
-        { "field_a_name": {"mode": "repeated", output_type: dtypes.int64},
+        { "field_a_name": {"mode": BigQueryClient.FieldMode.REPEATED, output_type: dtypes.int64},
-          "field_b_name": {"mode": "nullable", output_type: dtypes.string},
+          "field_b_name": {"mode": BigQueryClient.FieldMode.NULLABLE, output_type: dtypes.string},
           ...
-          "field_x_name": {"mode": "repeated", output_type: dtypes.string}
+          "field_x_name": {"mode": BigQueryClient.FieldMode.REQUIRED, output_type: dtypes.string}
         }

 ```
-"mode" is BigQuery column attribute concept, it can be 'repeated', 'nullable' or 'required'.The output field order is unrelated to the order of fields in selected_fields.
+"mode" is BigQuery column attribute concept, it can be 'repeated', 'nullable' or 'required' (enum BigQueryClient.FieldMode.REPEATED, NULLABLE, REQUIRED).The output field order is unrelated to the order of fields in selected_fields.
 If "mode" not specified, defaults to "nullable".
 If "output_type" not specified, DT_STRING is implied for all Tensors.

+'repeated' is currently only supported when data_format = BigQueryClient.DataFormat.AVRO (which is default).

 ```
 from tensorflow.python.framework import ops